Hero K-9 military dog honored with statue being sculpted by Salt Lake City artist - NewsBreak

 Child rescued from near-drowning at Little America Hotel

-A 4-year-old is expected to survive after being rescued from nearly drowning at a downtown Salt Lake City hotel pool.
+A 2-year-old is expected to survive after being rescued from nearly drowning at a downtown Salt Lake City hotel pool.

 ksl.com